U.S. set to delay new auto tariffs by up to six months, industry sources say | The Japan Times

 “Our hope is that the negotiations we’ve been having with individual companies about their capital investment plans will bear enough fruit that it may not be necessary” to launch a so-called Section 232 investigation, Ross told Bloomberg Television.

-The industry sources AFP spoke to Tuesday also indicated the administration desires concessions — investments — as part of possible agreements.
+The industry sources also indicated Tuesday that the administration desires concessions — investments — as part of possible agreements.
 But companies such as Germany’s BMW could be hesitant to make such concessions, as the automaker is already expanding in the U.S. and so would be less affected by new tariffs anyway.

 Outgoing European Commission President Jean-Claude Junker said in an interview with German media last week that he believed the U.S. would not impose new tariffs on European cars in the coming days.